consensus-shipyard/consensuslab/specs/hierarchical_consensus.md

 ## Naming
 Every subnet is identified with a unique `SubnetID`.
 This ID is assigned deterministically and is inferred from the `SubnetID` of the parent and the address of the subnet actor in the parent responsible for governing the subnet.
 The rootnet in HC always has the same ID, `/root`.
 From there on, every subnet spawned from the root chain is identified through the address of their `SA`.
 Thus, if a new subnet is being registered from an actor with ID `f0100`, the subnet is assigned an ID `/root/f0100`.
 Actor IDs are unique through the lifetime of a network.
 Generating subnet IDs using the `SA` ID ensures that they are unique throughout the whole history of the system.

 The assignment of IDs to subnets is recursive, so the same protocol is used as we move deeper into the hierarchy.
 A subnet represented by `SA` with address `f0200` spawned in `/root/f0100` is identified as `/root/f0100/f0200`.
-To create the subnet ID to any subnet we just need to add the address of its subnet actor as a suffix to its parent's ID.
+To create the subnet ID of any subnet, we just need to add the address of its subnet actor as a suffix to its parent's ID.

 This naming convention allows to deterministically discover and interact with any subnet in the system.
 It also offers an implicit map of the hierarchy.
 Peers looking to interact with a subnet only need to know their `SubnetID`, and publish  a message to the pubsub topic with the same name.